With the following button you will be redirected to Google Translate:

 Oleksandr YABCHANKA, Captain and Commander of the Robotic Systems Service of the 'Da Vinci Wolves' Battalion, 59th Separate Motorized Infantry Brigade, Ukrainian Armed Forces, Ukraine

-MODERATION: Elena Davlikanova, Sahaidachnyi Security Center and Democracy Fellow with the Center for European Policy Analysis (CEPA), Kyiv**
+MODERATION: Elena DAVLIKANOVA, Sahaidachnyi Security Center and Democ-racy Fellow with the Center for European Policy Analysis (CEPA), Kyiv

 18:30 Uhr